ARM-software/psa-api/doc/crypto/api/ops/key-encapsulation.rst

         *   ``alg`` is not supported or is not a key-encapsulation algorithm.
         *   ``key`` is not supported for use with ``alg``.
-        *   The output key attributes, as a whole, are not supported, either by the implementation in general or in the specified storage location.
+        *   The output key attributes in ``attributes``, as a whole, are not supported, either by the implementation in general or in the specified storage location.
     .. retval:: PSA_ERROR_INVALID_ARGUMENT
         The following conditions can result in this error: